Earthquakes on April 8, 2026

 6.8 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 153 km ESE of McCarthy, Alaska at 18:21 UTC on April 8, 2026.
-At a depth of 6.8 km, the event was shallow crustal.
-Geolocation places the event at 61.024°N, -140.193°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.1 event was detected 153 km ESE of McCarthy, Alaska on April 8, 2026, with origin time 18:21 UTC.
+The event originated approximately 6.8 km below the surface, classifying it as shallow crustal.
+Coordinates: 61.024°, -140.193°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08